dantleech/blog/content/posts/2025/10-05-mannheim.md

 Ferry to France is tomorrow, I'll get to Ouistream (Caen) at 15:00 and then I start cycling.
 I'm not sure what I'll be doing after the conference, maybe I'll cycle back.

+*edit: looking at the map of _course_ I'll cycle back because it would make a triangle*